Maaloula: Other monasteries

-On 14 April 2014, with the help of Hezbollah and SSNP, the Syrian Army once more took control of Maaloula.
-This government success was part of a string of other successes in the strategic Qalamoun region, including the seizure of the former rebel bastion of Yabroud in the previous month.

 Virgin Mary statue

-The people of Maaloula celebrated as a new statue of Mary, mother of Jesus was erected in its centre, replacing the figure destroyed in Islamists attacks in 2013.
+The people of Maaloula celebrated as a new statue of Mary, mother of Jesus was erected in its centre, replacing the figure destroyed in Islamist attacks in 2013.
 On 13 June 2015, Syrian officials unveiled the new statue of the Virgin Mary, draped in a white robe topped with a blue shawl, her hands lifted in prayer.
 The fibreglass figure stood at just over 3 metres (10 feet) tall and was placed on the base of the original statue.

 The statue is titled "Lady of Peace" (سيدة السلام).